 9 courses of which 5 should be graduate seminars (900 level).

 In order to develop a breadth of knowledge, both in terms of content and method, students must take at least 2 courses whose topics cover the time period before 1700 C.E. and two covering the period after 1700 C.E.
 Additionally, students must take courses with 5 different members of the graduate faculty.

 Students are advised to audit 2 survey courses over the course of their first two semesters in order to develop some breadth of knowledge.

 The MA Thesis is completed by the end of the fourth semester of enrollment.
+Details on the Master’s Thesis Committee composition and thesis procedures can be found here.
 The completed Thesis must be signed by the members of the Thesis Committee and submitted to the Graduate School in time for May graduation.